 According to the Jewish faith, God’s spirit resided within the Temples, and they were the epicenter of Jewish life.

-3. The site where Jesus issued his challenge against the temple authorities.
 Jesus actively challenged the Jewish Temple authorities and accused them of corruption.
 He criticized the fact that one of the Temple gates was used for trade.